 Ease of Cleaning

 This is one of the metrics where the Orb stood out from the competition in our testing with a 7 of 10 where the average is 6.
-On a day-to-day basis it just needs to be wiped clean with a sponge.
-This is easy to do as the plastic basket comes right out to expose the hot plate which is set inside a wide and shallow warming chamber.
-Mineral deposits need to be removed once a month by soaking the warmer chamber with for 2 hours with 2 ounces of straight white vinegar.
-The accessory parts are cleaned separately by hand or in the dishwasher on the top-rack.
+On a day-to-day basis, this unit only needs sponge wiping.
+The plastic basket is easy to remove exposing the hot plate, and the chamber is wide and easy to fit most hands inside.
+Mineral deposits need to be removed once a month by soaking the inside of the chamber for 2 hours with white vinegar.
+The accessory parts are cleaned separately by hand or in the dishwasher on the top rack.